northeastern-rc/rc-public-documentation/docs/source/managingprojects/commands.md

 # Commands

-The commands for interacting with the project-management software can be thought of in four areas: viewing, adding, updating, and removing.
+The commands for interacting with the software to manage `/projects` can be thought of in four areas: viewing, adding, updating, and removing.

 Every command below is detailed with the type of user able to run the command with respect to the project (for more information on user type see  {ref}`user-types`).